top of page

-all bad sales terms used to sell puppy farm dogs and not reputable pomeranian breeders
+These are all bad sales terms used by agents and companies to sell poorly bred dogs and not reputable Pomeranian breeders.

 IMPORTANT POINTS TO NOTE WHEN LOOKING AT A POM PUPPY